cabuelow/shark-conservation-multiple-outcomes/README.md

 **TODO**

 - double check the number of zeros - does it match what Natalie and Aaron report?
+  - From Klinard et al (in prep) : The majority of BRUVS sets (64%) did not observe a single shark, producing excess counts of zero that can arise from a mixture of two processes: the true absence of sharks on the reef or failure to observe potential sharks during sampling.
 - Get rid of mpa compliance variable on its own and just separate closed to fishing into two categories, closed low compliance and closed high compliance
 - Run global models